VinEckSie/VinEckSie/README.md

 ## 🎯 My Vision

-- 🛡️ I build secure, production-grade Rust tools — from real-time monitoring systems to applied cryptography.
+- 🛡️ I build secure, production-grade Rust tools for monitoring and cryptography.
-- 🧰 I focus on CLI-first products that solve real-world problems for developers and ops teams.
+- 🧰 I focus on CLI products that solve real problems for devs and ops.
-- 📚 I teach through Fearless in Rust and contribute back to the ecosystem by sharing everything I learn.
+- 📚 I teach through Fearless in Rust and give back by sharing what I learn.

 ![Commits This Year](https://img.shields.io/badge/Commits_This_Year-69-informational?style=flat&logo=github)